ABOUT US . . .

 The Seymour Agency strives to offer aspiring and established authors the representation they need to thrive in the publishing world.
 From foreign rights to film rights and everything in between, we provide emotional, professional, promotional, and editorial counsel to each of our authors.

-MARY SUE SEYMOUR -- THE FOUNDER:
+MARY SUE SEYMOUR -- Founder

 Mary Sue Seymour is listed by Publishers Marketplace as one of the top dealmakers in the country.
 Mary Sue founded The Seymour Agency in 1992.